Anthony Burgess: Tax exile

 Burgess lived for a number of years in the United States, working as writer-in-residence at the University of North Carolina at Chapel Hill in 1969, as a visiting professor at Princeton University with the creative writing program in 1970, and as a distinguished professor at the City College of New York in 1972.
 At City College he was a close colleague and friend of Joseph Heller.
-He went on to teach creative writing at Columbia University, lectured on the novel at the University of Iowa in 1975, and was and at the University at Buffalo in 1976.
+He went on to teach creative writing at Columbia University, lectured on the novel at the University of Iowa in 1975, and at the University at Buffalo in 1976.
 Eventually he settled in Monaco in 1976, where he was active in the local community, becoming a co-founder of the Princess Grace Irish Library, a centre for Irish cultural studies, in 1984.

 In May 1988, Burgess made an extended appearance with, among others, Andrea Dworkin on the episode What Is Sex For? of the discussion programme After Dark.
 He spoke at one point about divorce:

 Liking involves no discipline; love does ...
 A marriage, say that lasts twenty years or more, is a kind of civilisation, a kind of microcosm – it develops its own language, its own semiotics, its own slang, its own shorthand ... sex is part of it, part of the semiotics.
 To destroy, wantonly, such a relationship, is like destroying a whole civilisation.

 Although Burgess lived not far from Graham Greene, whose house was in Antibes, Greene became aggrieved shortly before his death by comments in newspaper articles by Burgess and broke off all contact.
 Gore Vidal revealed in his 2006 memoir Point to Point Navigation that Greene disapproved of Burgess's appearance on various European television stations to discuss his (Burgess's) books.
 Vidal recounts that Greene apparently regarded a willingness to appear on television as something that ought to be beneath a writer's dignity.
 "He talks about his books," Vidal quotes an exasperated Greene as saying.
 During this time, Burgess spent much time at his chalet 2 km outside Lugano, Switzerland.